GuniDH/autonomous_adaptive_cruise_control/README.md

 - Ensure server waits for correct number of clients
 - Check network latency for multi-machine setups

-## Contributing

-1. Follow code standards in `CLAUDE.md`
-2. Ensure all tests pass
-3. Update documentation for new features
-4. Use descriptive commit messages

 ## License

 [Add your license here]